bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 #### **Redirection**

-**Redirection** is the process where the shell creates a new child process and modifies its file descriptor table before executing the target program.
+**Redirection** is the shell feature that, before executing a program, changes where standard streams (stdin, stdout, stderr) read from or write to, allowing programs to work with files/pipes instead of the terminal.

 ##### **Example:**
 ``` bash